 Most countries across the Americas, Western Europe, East Asia and Oceania average death rates below 2 per 100,000.
 Rates across other regions are typically higher at 2-6 per 100,000.
 When viewed through time we see a notable decline in fire death rates, particularly across Sub-Saharan Africa and Eastern Europe.

-In the chart we see the breakdown of death rates from road incidents by age category.
+In the map we see death rates from terrorism across the world.

 One of the primary motivations for our work at Our World in Data is to provide a fact-based overview of the world we live in — a perspective that includes the persistent and long-term changes that run as a backdrop to our daily lives.
 We aim to provide the complement to the fast-paced reporting we see in the news.
 The media provides a near-instantaneous snapshot of single events; events that are, in most cases, negative.
 The persistent, large-scale trends of progress never make the headlines.